DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ### Rarity System For Passive Spells

-## At Least Two Attack Things From The Doc

-Choose at least two powers from that one document we made and implement them functionally

 # Bugs
 - [x] Dialogue portal collision still on after turning off
 - [ ] Make sure room has been entered before allowing trigger collisions